-Xakestar is a Persian rock band originally formed in Tehran/Iran, and some years active in Falun/Sweden and currently active in Zurich/Switzerland.
+Xakestar is a Persian rock band originally formed in Tehran/Iran, and some years active in Falun/Sweden.
 The band was formed in early 1999 by Mo Khojasteh (lead guitar, bass, synthesizers and lyrics), Hani Rajabi (lead vocals, keyboards, synthesizers, and electronics) and Behruz Bazargan (drums).

 While still based in Tehran the band performed two very successful high level performances at the Farabi Hall: performances which hit the headlines in many musical and art communities in Tehran.
 It was after the second of these live performances that the legal restrictions in Iran made it impossible for the band to go on making music and performing their music the way that they wanted to.
-Their music was in fact officially banned in 2003 inside Iran; further, the band was threatened to be sent to the court of law and Mo Khojasteh was told by the authority that severe punishments such as prison or worse awaits him if Xakestar goes on making and publishing their music.
+Their music was in fact officially banned in 2003 inside Iran; further, the band was threatened to be sent to the court of law and Moe Khojasteh was told by the authority that severe punishments such as prison or worse awaits him if Xakestar goes on making and publishing their music.
 The reasons which the authority and the ministry of culture provided for their attitude towards Xakestar were based on the fact that "Xakestar's music contains blasphemous and highly misleading and offensive material".
-Consequently, the band decided at that point to move to Sweden and the members experienced a bitter situation of exile even though their goals and plans were fulfilled partially in Sweden.

 At these concerts the band played both original material and cover versions of songs from a number of well-known bands such as Pink Floyd, Moonspell, Hypocrisy and Bathory, adding their particular taste for electronic music to the overall sound.
 After a few years, the drummer, Behruz, was fired by Mo due to technical issues and the band started to work with session drummers.